TBS Linux USB Receiver

 Configure the Host

-Next, you need to create and configure a network interface to output the IP traffic received via the TBS 5927/5520SE unit.
-You can do so by running the following command:
+Next, create and configure a network interface to output the IP traffic received via the TBS 5927/5520SE unit.
+With the GUI, this is done automatically after clicking on the “Run Receiver” button on the Receiver tab, shown above.

 blocksat-cli usb config